XCOM: Chimera Squad: Development

+Reception

-ReceptionChimera Squad received "generally favorable reviews", according to review aggregator Metacritic.
+Chimera Squad received "generally favorable reviews", according to review aggregator Metacritic.

 One of the core changes between Chimera Squad and XCOM 2 – the replacement of randomly generated soldiers with the cast of eleven unique ones – was the subject of both praise and disappointment by critics.
 Ben Reeves, writing for Game Informer, praised the decision to have the characters be voiced and enjoyed the interactions that they had with one another, though Destructoid's Chris Carter found the voice acting poor and the contrast between bloody combat and lighthearted banter jarring.
 The characters' unique abilities and their ability to combine with other characters' powers were widely praised.The Guardian's Lewis Packwood found it "wonderfully cathartic" to now wield the same abilities that had been used against players in previous games in the franchise.
 PC Gamer's Tom Senior, however, felt that - with each combat scenario being short - players did not have enough time to use some of these power combinations, and expressed a desire for more of the characters' abilities to be unlocked at the start of the game.

 Several other reviews were less enthusiastic, mainly noting the discrepancy in tone and story quality compared to previous entries in the franchise.
 Strategy Gamer's Richard Scott-Jones lamented the game's lack of polish and relatively low difficulty level, while IGN's Tom Marks said the game had some interesting ideas, but did not "bring them together into a particularly graceful whole."

 Reviewers also noted the game was significantly easier than prior entries in the franchise.
 Kirk McKeand of VG247 noted that the player-controlled characters become vastly more powerful than the enemies by the middle of the game and posited that the unlimited ability to restart missions and the lack of permanent character death "strips combat of tension".
 The same sentiment was echoed by Game Informers Reeves, who noted that losing a unit went from being a "powerful gut punch" in previous entries to a "frustration" in this one.

 At the time of the game's release, software bugs that caused the game to crash were an issue.
 Destructoid's Carter experienced two crashes while preparing his review, though he noted that the game's autosave system meant that less than a minute of play was lost each time.
 Nauta, the game's lead designer, tweeted an apology for the issues two days after launch.

 It was nominated for the category of Best Sim/Strategy game at The Game Awards 2020.